AugurProject/augur.js-docs/source/version2/includes/_flash.md

 Flash
 =====
+Flash is a set of scripts to facilitate the testing of Augur, including the ability to simulate moving time forward.

 The flash scripts live in the [Tools](https://github.com/AugurProject/augur-tools) repository.

-The flash scripts can be invoked from the monorepo root or from `packages/augur-tools` with:
+They can be invoked from the monorepo root or from `packages/augur-tools` with:

 `yarn flash --help`